 Overeating is a prime example.
 The Bible has numerous verses that speak to the topics that encompass overeating (self-control, gluttony, and casting our care on God) but how does one actually use the power of these promises to help them shut the ice cream tub when they are no longer hungry?

 Below you will find 15 tips taken directly from the Word of God.
 Each of the 5 verses has 3 practical tips and one short paragraph from the Bible to study on your own.
-For a more in-depth experience, check out this free download.
+To really seal these principles into your heart, CLICK HERE to download your FREE 5-Day Bible Study.

 15 Tips From The Bible to Overcome Overeating